 - Under some circumstances, allow you to eliminate a second mortgage;

-- Protect against collection while past due taxes are paid;
+- Protect against collection while past due taxes are paid; and

 - Protect co-signers.